Looking for ideas of what to do in Cabo San Lucas, better known as Los Cabos in Mexico? Here is what I got up to a few years ago.

 And before we knew it, it was time for our last meal (we had an early flight back to Boston the following day).
 And what better way to end our trip than to wear some local fashion?
 We did turn some heads back at Bar Esquina, where we dined at the Chef’s table (and even tried surprisingly good Mexican wine.
 Who knew?)

 What can I say?
-This visit to Los Cabos, courtesy of the Bahia Hotel, who organised an incredible trip for us, did change my mind about Mexico.
-So it means that Mrs. O may come back again!
+This visit to Los Cabos, did change my mind about Mexico.
+So much so, that I returned a few years later to Campeche and also to Nizuc.